Gordon Shedden

-Gordon William Shedden (born 15 February 1979) is a Scottish auto racing driver, currently competing in the British Touring Car Championship for the Halfords Racing with Cataclean team.
+Gordon William Shedden (born 15 February 1979) is a British racing driver currently competing in the British Touring Car Championship for Toyota Gazoo Racing UK with IAA.
 He has previously won the series on three occasions; in 2012, 2015 and 2016, driving for Honda/Team Dynamics each time.
 He also spent two seasons in the FIA WTCR, from 2018 to 2019, driving for the Audi Sport Leopard Lukoil Team.

 Racing career

 Early years

 Born in Edinburgh, Shedden began racing in the Ford Fiesta Championship in 1999 with Tim Norton Motor Services Ltd. Racing Team, www.timnortonnmotors.co.uk, and won it the following season with 9 wins.
 He raced in the SEAT Cupra Championship, finishing as runner-up in 2003 and 4th in 2004.
 He also made a one-off appearance in the Production Class of the BTCC at Knockhill in 2001, and at the same circuit in the Porsche Carrera Cup Great Britain in 2005.

 He was entered in the 2002 BTCC by GR Motorsport in an Alfa Romeo, but this never reached the track.
-He has worked as Business Development Manager for the Knockhill circuit, alongside his wife Jillian.
-He has raced at Macau several times.